Does Minnesota have state overtime laws that are different from federal law?

 What are my time deadlines?

-If you have a wage/hour complaint, do not delay in contacting Labor Standards or an attorney.
+If you have a wage/hour complaint in Minnesota, do not delay in contacting Labor Standards or an attorney.
 There are strict time limits in which wage claims must be filed.
+Most wage claims must be filed within two years.

 How can I or my attorney pursue a claim in court in Minnesota?